10 Nov Before You Kill Yourself, Do Some Drugs in the Jungle

-No words can describe the utter horror I felt during that ceremony.
+No words can describe the complete horror I felt during that ceremony.
 But on the other side of that was liberation.
-When the effects of the medicine subsided, and I somewhat came to my senses again, a über-strength out of this world filled me.
+When the effects of the medicine subsided, and I somewhat came to my senses again, an über-strength out of this world filled me.

 I was beyond grateful for having survived the trip from hell and for having this amazing opportunity to have a life.
 I felt like a force of nature!
 I was in awe of myself for my bravery of having gone through that hell.
 (Not there is exactly a “STOP” button when you start a hallucinogenic trip.)